Toward a Unified de Sitter Holography: A Composite $T\bar{T}$ and $T\bar{T}+\Lambda_2$ Flow: Introduction

-The origin of the $\Lambda_2$ term in the $T\bar{T}+\Lambda_2$ deformation has been attributed to a positive cosmological constant.
-In Ref.~\cite{Gorbenko:2018oov}, one starts with a $T\bar{T}$ flow; as the deformation parameter increases, the timelike dS$_2$ boundary, on which the $T\bar{T}$-deformed CFT resides, moves from the AdS boundary toward the deep infrared region.
-When the deformation parameter approaches infinity, by exploiting the indistinguishability between AdS/dS and dS/dS geometries in the deep infrared region, the $\Lambda_2$ is turned on, and the $T\bar{T}+\Lambda_2$ flow emerges as the deformation parameter decreases.
-The resulting $T\bar{T}+\Lambda_2$ flow provides a mechanism to reconstruct the dS spacetime~\cite{Gorbenko:2018oov}.
-The $T\bar{T}+\Lambda_2$-deformed theory is conjectured to reside on a timelike dS$_2$ boundary of dS$_3$.
+Composite flows formed by combining the $T\bar T$ flow with the $T\bar T+\Lambda_2$ flow have found wide-ranging applications.
+In Ref.~\cite{Gorbenko:2018oov}, the construction begins with a $T\bar T$ flow; as the deformation parameter increases, the timelike dS$_2$ boundary, on which the $T\bar T$-deformed CFT resides, moves from the AdS boundary toward the deep infrared.
+In this limit, by exploiting the indistinguishability of the AdS/dS and dS/dS geometries in the deep infrared regime, the $\Lambda_2$ term is introduced, and the $T\bar T+\Lambda_2$ flow emerges as the deformation parameter decreases.
+In essence, such a composite flow provides a mechanism for reconstructing dS spacetime.
+Moreover, Ref.~\cite{Coleman:2021nor} similarly exploited the near-horizon indistinguishability between the black hole horizon and the cosmological horizon to perform a microscopic counting of states in dS spacetime, thereby providing a microscopic description of the cosmological horizon entropy.
 In summary, the extended flow proposed above connects the two deformations listed in the second column of Table~\ref{summary}.

 In contrast to the construction joining AdS and dS throats discussed in~\cite{Gorbenko:2018oov}, the $T\bar{T}+\Lambda_2$ deformation can also arise in AdS spacetime with a spacelike boundary, as demonstrated by Ahmad, Almheiri, and Lin~\cite{AliAhmad:2025kki}.
 They employed a combined sequence of $T\bar{T}$ and $T\bar{T}+\Lambda_2$ deformations to probe the interior regions of a rotating BTZ black hole.
 In this setup, the $\Lambda_2$ term naturally emerges when the $T\bar{T}$ deformation pushes the spacetime boundary into the region between the outer and inner horizons, in which region, the boundary turns to spacelike while it is timelike outside the outer horizon.
 As the spacelike boundary is further pushed inward by the $T\bar{T}+\Lambda_2$ deformation, the $\Lambda_2$ term eventually vanishes once the boundary crosses the inner horizon and becomes timelike.
 Finally, the timelike boundary is then driven inward by the $T\bar{T}$ deformation all the way toward the black hole singularity.
-The two deformations that appear in the above analysis correspond to the two entries listed in the second row of Table~\ref{summary}.
+The two deformations that appear in the above analysis correspond to the two entries listed in the second row of Table~\ref{summary}\footnote{The $T\bar T+\Lambda_2$ deformation denotes a class of standard $T\bar T$ deformation plus a constant term, and is not restricted to dS spacetime.}.